Thursday, 28 November 2024

 Victorian postcodes take out five of the … top 10 locations for mortgage arrears …

-Unfortunately about a place where I spend a lot of time, it says:
+Unfortunately, about a place where I spend a lot of time, it says:

 The … northern suburb of Craigieburn topped the list, with almost 3 per cent behind on their repayments, while Burnside, Pakenham, Point Cook and Hoppers Crossing were also in the top 10.

 I have been to all of these places recently and am out and about in all of these communities.
-I tell you what, things like the GP tax, they know about; things like plunging everything into the Suburban Rail Loop instead of providing cost of living relief, they know about; and things like budget blowouts, they know about.
+I tell you what, things like the GP tax, they know about; things like plunging everything into the Suburban Rail Loop instead of providing cost-of-living relief, they know about; and things like budget blowouts, they know about.
 Things like CFMEU corruption and illegal coercion on construction sites, damn well they know about it – ask anyone who has driven on Mickleham Road or Craigieburn Road if they know about CFMEU intimidation tactics.

 Another report says:

-… economist Saul Eslake, in a recent audit of Victoria’s economy for The Australian Financial Review, found household had income had fallen below that of Tasmania for the first time.
+… economist Saul Eslake, in a recent audit of Victoria’s economy for The Australian Financial Review, found household income had fallen below that of Tasmania for the first time.

 Evan MULHOLLAND: Behind Tasmania.
+The report continues:

 It is little wonder so many businesses are thinking twice about Victoria, and this is a sad state of affairs.
 We should be a state that people want to invest in, that people want to come to.
 We should not be embarrassed to be Victorians anymore.
 I am a proud Victorian, but it is embarrassing to be Victorian under this government.
 We need to restore pride in our state, which means we need to increase investment in our state.
+I want to note another comment, as the report continues:

 Brian McNamee, chairman of Melbourne-based biotech giant CSL –